tjsapilan-ship-it/artmasons/README.md

 ## 📧 Email Configuration

-The application sends order confirmation emails with PDF invoices.
+The application sends order confirmation, invoice, and shipment emails with a PDF invoice attachment.
 Configure your SMTP settings:

 1. Use a reliable SMTP service (Gmail, SendGrid, AWS SES)
 2. Set SMTP credentials in environment variables